NadavCarmel/defects_detection/README.md

    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 2. execute the alignment step by running ./src/alignment_main.py
-   there will be 3 algorithmic options to choose from (at the 'imports' rows),so select the desired one and comment the others.
+   there will be 3 algorithmic options to choose from (at the 'imports' rows), so select the desired one and comment on the others.
    the alignment is of the reference image (we want to stay at the inspected image coordinate system).
    aligned images will be saved as a dictionary to ./results/aligned_images.pkl, and will be used in later steps.
 3. calculate the difference array ('err') between each pair (inspected, shifted_reference) by running ./src/estimate_defects_model.py.